 - Will the retail display (or online retailer) for the goods present them as being appropriate or suitable for children of 12 or under?

-- Is the product generally recognized as a toy or something designed and aimed at mainly children of 12 or under?
+- Is the product generally recognized as a toy or something designed and targeting mainly children of 12 or under?

 What are the different categories of toys?